Stanford Associated Religions (SAR)

 Undergraduate Catholic Student Association (UCSA)

 The UCSA is a group that hosts events to promote community, learning about the Catholic faith, forming the Christian conscience, educating for justice, facilitating personal development and developing leaders.
+This group is affiliated with the Catholic Community at Stanford.

 Hindu Students Association (HSA)